Joe Biden hails US-Irish relationship in historic parliamentary address

 Mr Biden spoke of the “precious” peace that must be “nurtured” in Northern Ireland as he suggested the UK should be working more closely with the Republic of Ireland to support the region.

-Reflecting on discussions with Taoiseach Leo Varadkar, he spoke of “how Ireland and the United States can work together with the United Kingdom and the European Union to support the people of Northern Ireland”.
+Reflecting on discussions with Mr Varadkar, he spoke of “how Ireland and the United States can work together with the United Kingdom and the European Union to support the people of Northern Ireland”.

 Mr Biden said: “I think that the United Kingdom should be working closer with Ireland in this endeavour.
 Political violence must never be allowed again to take hold on this island.”